korbinian90/ROMEO/README.md

 # ROMEO Unwrapping
 Unwrapping of 3D and 4D datasets.

+The link to the newest compiled version (linux and win): https://github.com/korbinian90/ROMEO/releases

 Please cite [ROMEO bioRxiv](https://www.biorxiv.org/content/10.1101/2020.07.24.214551v1.abstract) if you use it!
 The link will update to the peer reviewed version after it is published.